-Incorrect wheel alignment (tracking) is one of the main reasons for premature tyre wear on vehicles.
+Incorrect wheel alignment (tracking) is one of the main reasons for premature tyre wear.

 The two diagrams show an exaggerated view of incorrect wheel alignment.
 The top diagram shows toe-in, which will increase wear to the outer edges of the tyres.
 The bottom diagram shows a vehicle with excessive toe-out, which will increase wear to the inner edges of the tyres.